 - ¼ tsp. crushed red pepper flakes

 - ¼ tsp. salt

 - fresh cracked pepper to taste

 - 3 Tbsp. butter - sliced into pieces

 - ⅓ cup grated Reggiano Parmigiano cheese

 - olive oil cooking spray

-Turn off oven, and scatter on top with grated Parmigiana cheese.
+- Turn off oven, and scatter on top with grated Parmigiana cheese.
 Place them back into the oven for 1 to 2 minutes more until the cheese has slightly melted on top.
-The cheese will be transparent on top, but if you prefer you can add more.
+The cheese will be transparent on top, but you can add more, if desired.